pabloDeputter/distributed-sytems-webservices-spotibook/README.md

 - `song_artist`: The artist of the song to be added.
 - `song_title`: The title of the song to be added.
+- `added_by`: The username of the user adding the song.
 - `playlist_id`: The ID of the playlist to which the song should be added.

 #### Response